darktable-org/dtdocs/content/preferences-settings/security.md

 # other

 password storage backend to use
 : The backend to use for password storage.
-Options: “auto” (default), “none”, “libsecret”, “kwallet”.
+Options: “auto” (default), “none”, “libsecret”, “kwallet”, "Apple keychain" (on macOS).

 executable for playing audio files
 : Define an external program which is used in the lighttable view to play audio files that some cameras record to keep notes for images (default “aplay”).